FilipVanVooren/stevie/docs/devs/sams.md

 ## External program

-Before calling an external program or if returning from an external program, SAMS banks are configured as follows:
+Before calling an external program or when returning from an external program, SAMS banks are configured as follows:

 * banks 30-33 are paged-in for storing or retrieving a copy of the 16K of VDP